Indoxacarb: Development

-Indoxacarb was developed by the McCann et al team at E. I. du Pont de Nemours.
+Indoxacarb was developed by the McCann et al. team at E. I. du Pont de Nemours.

 Household products

 Indoxacarb is the active ingredient in a number of household insecticides, including cockroach and ant baits, and can remain active after digestion.

 In 2012 DuPont's Professional Products including the line of Advion and Arilon products was purchased by Syngenta.

-Indoxacarb is the active ingredient in the new pet product, Activyl from Merck Animal Health.
+Indoxacarb is the active ingredient in the pet product, Activyl, from Merck Animal Health.
 It is marketed to kill fleas on dogs and cats.

 Toxicity to humans

-While toxicity to humans has not been formally studied, there has been a report of a person trying to consume indoxacarb in a suicide attempt.
+While toxicity to humans has not been formally studied, there is a reported case of a person consuming indoxacarb in a suicide attempt.
 The patient developed methemoglobinemia following ingestion.
-Methemoglobinemia is a condition which ultimately decreases the effectiveness of red blood cells to exchange oxygen with organs.
-Methemoglobinemia can be fatal if left untreated, but proper treatment of this condition can rapidly begin reversing it.
+Methemoglobinemia (also known as blue baby syndrome) is a condition which ultimately decreases the effectiveness of red blood cells to exchange oxygen with organs.
+Methemoglobinemia can be fatal if left untreated, however when the cause is exposure to a chemical agent (not genetic) a variety of treatments are available and effective.